-Make Sure It's Ok to Close the Card
+Make Sure It's Okay to Close the Card

 If the credit card still has a balance, it's a good idea to pay off the balance before closing the credit score.
 Once you contact the credit card issuer, make sure they have your correct billing address on file and have a credit card statement mailed to you so you can verify the amount and pay off the balance.
 You can opt to pay the balance over time or all at once if you can afford to.

 Call the Credit Card Company to Get the Account Number